AlbaXIII/build.mt/README.md

 ### Footer

-Also part of the base html is the footer, which is styled inline with the NavBar for consistent branding.
-Inside the footer is a copyright notice, as well as an actionable link to the developer (my) Github page.
+Also part of the base html is the footer, which is styled in line with the NavBar for consistent branding.
+Inside the footer is a copyright notice, as well as an actionable link to the developer (my) Github page in a new tab.

 ![Build.mt footer](assets/readme_screenshots/footer.PNG)